Freedom, Justice, and Love

 The contributions of Ramsey Muņiz are remembered and respected by many.
 He gave his time and talent to assist people in need, and through the political arena brought about a profound change which would improve their quality of life.

-Within the last fifteen years and into the 21st century, Ramsey has become a student, scholar, and advocate in the "awakening of political, cultural, and spiritual consciousness" for humanity.
+Within the last fifteen years and into the 21st century, Ramsey has become a student, scholar, and advocate in the awakening of the spiritual consciousness of humanity.

 Model Cities Administrative Assistant